waltyou/waltyou.github.io/_posts/2021-01-22-PowerPhrases.md

 2. After you use the line, you need to LEAVE!
 Do not say it unless you mean it.

+### Defusing Anger

+>  Do not  resist anger.
+Defuse it instead.

+If they are hurling accusations at you, avoid words like:

+- *That is not true!
+(Makes them more certain that it is.)*
+- *How dare you!
+(Accusatory.)*
+- *Shut up!
+(Makes them want to talk all the more.)*

+Avoid saying:

+- *Calm down!
+(Invalidates their emotions.)*
+- Be reasonable!
+(Points out that they are not being reasonable, which inflames them more.)
+- Can’t you see how right I am?
+(Or anything that they will interpret this way.)
+- I do not have to put up with this!
+(They think you deserve it and are avoiding responsibility.)

+There are six main ways to defuse anger: (1) Listen, (2) Agree, (3) Ask Specific Questions to Focus Them, (4) Use Humor, (5) Stand Up to Them and (6) Go For a Solution.

+#### 1. Listening to Defuse Anger

+When listening to an angry person you will need to use **PowerPhrases to Acknowledge Without Agreeing,** such as:

+- I can see you feel strongly about this.
+- I did not know you felt that way.
+- Tell me more.
+- What else concerns you?

 to be continue....